cortexlabs/cortex/docs/operator/install.md

 ## Operator

-The operator installation is configurable.
+The Cortex operator is a service that runs on Kubernetes, translates declarative configuration into workloads, and orchestrates those workloads on the cluster.
+Its installation is configurable.
 For a full list of configuration options please refer to the [operator config](config.md) documentation.

 ```bash
 # Install the Cortex operator